 - Do you have a way for students to self-select which elements they take face-to-face or complete online?

-If you are thinking this kind of sounds like you are being asked to design an online version of your course(s) and then identify select elements which are only available face-to-face, well, that is what I am suggesting.
-But let me explain please!
+If you think this sounds like I am asking you to design an online version of your course(s) and then identify select elements which are only available face-to-face; well, that is what I am suggesting.
+But let me explain, please!
 I do not think this task should fall squarely on the shoulders of teachers alone.
-In the past teachers who “did” blended learning did it on their own; and that meant in addition to the other responsibilities.
+In the past teachers who “did” blended learning did it on their own, and that meant in addition to the other responsibilities.

 So, let’s Intentionally Alter our Default Learning

 Let us consider learning on the continuum.
-It does not serve us well to stay in our default mode if there are other ways students can/want to learn.
-We teachers are (mostly) self-selected face-to-face learners who pick this career to serve others like us; could we branch out and serve students who are just a little bit different than we are?
+It does not serve us to stay in our default mode if there are other ways students can/want to learn.
+We, teachers, are (mostly) self-selected face-to-face learners who pick this career to serve others like us; could we branch out and serve students who are just a little bit different than we are?
 Couldn’t we look at it as increasing our value instead of thinking an online course will replace us?

-I challenge you face-to-face experts to skip over studying blended learning and go to examining online learning instead.
-In so doing you will better prepare yourself and understand options for blending, identify your non-negotiables for your personal classroom, and be informed of the time/effort when someone inevitably comes knocking at your door asking to turn what you do into a blended learning unit in your spare time – show them your x year plan!
+I challenge you, face-to-face experts, to skip over studying blended learning and go to examining online learning instead.
+By doing this you better prepare yourself and understand options for blending, identify your non-negotiables for your personal classroom.
+You are informed of the time/effort when someone inevitably comes knocking at your door asking to turn what you do into a blended learning unit in your spare time – show them your x year plan!